-The next EM Records disc planned for release (later this month) comprises sonatas for violin and piano by Herbert Sumsion (organist of Gloucester Cathedral from 1928 until 1967) and Harold Darke (best-known for his setting of ‘In the bleak Midwinter’), alongside the Sonata for Organ and Violin by contemporary composer Richard Pantcheff.
-This disc was recorded in December last year in the Chapel of Jesus College, Cambridge (with its magnificent organ), by violinist Rupert Marshall-Luck and pianist/organist Duncan Honeybourne.
+‘King of Instruments; Instrument of Kings’, a new disc from EM Records, is now available.
+The CD – consisting entirely of World Première recordings – comprises sonatas for violin and piano by Herbert Sumsion (organist of Gloucester Cathedral from 1928 until 1967) and Harold Darke (best-known for his setting of ‘In the bleak Midwinter’), alongside the Sonata for Organ and Violin by contemporary composer Richard Pantcheff.
+The disc was recorded in December last year in the Chapel of Jesus College, Cambridge (with its magnificent organ), by violinist Rupert Marshall-Luck and pianist/organist Duncan Honeybourne.

 Please visit this page for more details of this recording, together with a full track listing.

 A film overviewing the life and work of Charles Hubert Hastings Parry and exploring his works for violin and piano has just been released by EM Records.
 The 16-minute documentary was filmed, with the kind permission of the Hon.
 Laura Ponsonby and Kate and Ian Russell, in the beautiful and atmospheric surroundings of Shulbrede Priory in West Sussex, a 12th-century building that belonged to Parry’s son-in-law, Arthur Ponsonby, and which Parry himself visited frequently.